-Stop Holding Back (SHB) is a personal development charity based in London providing therapy, coaching and support for people who stammer aged between 21 and 35 years old.
+Stop Holding Back (SHB) is a new personal development programme based in London, for people who stammer.

 What ages is it for?